S-Curve Records

 S-Curve Records is an American record label founded in 2000 by former Mercury Records executive Steve Greenberg.
 It is based in New York City.
 In 2001 the label established a distribution and licensing agreement with EMI Records.
 Among the hits released by S-Curve between 2000 and 2004 were "Who Let the Dogs Out?" by Baha Men, "Stacy's Mom" by Fountains of Wayne and Joss Stone's first two albums, the Soul Sessions and Mind Body & Soul.
 All of these artists received multiple Grammy nominations, with Baha Men winning the "Best Dance Recording" Grammy in 2001.

-In 2007 Greenberg relaunched the label after a two-year hiatus, during which he served as President of Columbia Records.
+In 2007, Greenberg relaunched the label after a two-year hiatus, during which he served as President of Columbia Records.
 In 2010, the label's distribution deal with EMI came to an end and S-Curve entered into a new U.S. distribution deal, with Universal Music Group.
 From 2012 to 2015, Warner Music Group distributed the label outside of North America.

-The S-Curve roster and catalog include titles by Andy Grammer, JJ Rosa, Leslie Odom Jr., We the Kings, Yola, Rwandan star Bruce Melodie, Bay Ledges, Daisy the Great, Netta Barzilai, Rachel Crow, Maxi Priest, Michael Blume, Hailey Knox, Duran Duran, Betty Wright, Fountains of Wayne, Baha Men, The Beu Sisters, Sarah Hudson, Tom Jones, Little Jackie, Diane Birch, Nikki Jean, David Broza, Joshua Henry, Conkarah, Rozzi Crane, A Great Big World, Swamp Dogg, Night Bus, A-WA, Care Bears on Fire, Sinking Ships, Tinted Windows and Joss Stone.